 Created on Saturday, 31 July 2010 16:30

 There was a time, not so long ago, when science seemed to understand how the universe worked.
-Everything- us, the Earth, the stars and even exotic sounding supernovae- was made of atoms which were all created at time-zero: the Big Bang.
+Everything- us, the Earth, the stars, and even exotic-sounding supernovae- was made of atoms that were all created at time-zero: the Big Bang.

 In between the atoms was nothing, a void: quite literally, 'space'.

 But recently things have started to unravel.
 There is, it seems, a lot more to the universe than meets the eye.
 According to the best estimates, we only really know what about 4% of it is made of.
 But if only 4% is made of atoms what about the rest?

 The rest is made of mysterious entities about which very little is understood with equally mysterious names: dark matter and dark energy.